NEXUS Card: Everything You Need to Know

 - Download and complete the application form from Canada's NEXUS website.
 You can find the application online at the Canada Border Services Agency's website.
 You can also complete an application at GOES, the official U.S. government website for the Global Online Enrollment System.

 - Print your confirmation.

 - Receive your Trusted Traveler profile for each applicant.
 Check your application status every week.
 Once your application is in the "conditionally approved" status, you can schedule an interview at the U.S. Customs and Border Protection Agency.
 Once you had your interview and your application is approved, you will receive your card shortly.

 Some travelers with children fail to submit a family application, which makes the process more lengthy.
 Not having a NEXUS card for all travelers will actually not save time.
 If not all the people in the group or car are NEXUS members, they will still have to go through the regular checks.
 Not planning ahead can result in disappointment.
 Processing NEXUS card applications can take weeks; therefore, applications must be submitted months before the planned travel.

 NEXUS cards can also be revoked for a number of reasons, which are by discretion of border officials.
 For example, if you have a baked good or a piece of fruit stashed in your purse or travel bags, your NEXUS membership could be revoked.

 If you need further help with applying for a NEXUS card or would like to check if you are eligible, you can post your question or concern on UpCounsel's legal marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.